WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ---
 # RC-3.1 (v0.9.8.x)

-We have a new release candidate, a minor update from RC-3!
+We have a new release candidate, with some minor updates from RC-3 in the operating system but some big driver updates!
 This release resolves several issues with applying OTA updates via Meadow Cloud, and [summarize SDK/Tools changes]

 ## Updating to RC-3.1